codeworth-gh/KLO/Ill-Worker-Rights/languages/en-US/space.md

 # HealthRelatedRights/Duties/roadAccidentInvolvmentStatement
-roadAccidentInvolvmentStatement
+road accident involvment statement
 A statement from the police validating that you were involved in a road accident

 # HealthRelatedRights/Properties/InternalFlags
-InternalFlags
+Internal Flags
-Internal data sotred for the interview.
+Internal data stored for the interview.
 Can be safely ignored.

 # HealthRelatedRights/Properties/InternalFlags/b1LikeMedicalStatus
-b1LikeMedicalStatus
+b1-like medical status

 # HealthRelatedRights/Properties/InternalFlags/foreignWorker
-foreignWorker
+foreign worker
 Not Israeli or Palestinian

 # HealthRelatedRights/Properties/InternalFlags/pregnancy